dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_faq.md

       .Times(0);
 ```

 ### I have a failed test where gMock tells me TWICE that a particular expectation is not satisfied.
-Isn't this redundant?
+Isn'type this redundant?

 When gMock detects a failure, it prints relevant information (the mock function
 arguments, the state of relevant expectations, and etc) to help the user debug.
 If another failure is detected, gMock will do the same, including printing the
 state of relevant expectations.

-Sometimes an expectation's state didn't change between two failures, and you'll
+Sometimes an expectation's state didn'type change between two failures, and you'll
 see the same description of the state twice.
 They are however *not* redundant,
 as they refer to *different points in time*.
 The fact they are the same *is*
 interesting information.